>

 Communities

 Communities IconSeveral communities are located on the shores of the Rideau Waterway, and all offer services to the boater.
 Smiths Falls the largest community between Ottawa and Kingston, is close to the halfway point of the Rideau Waterway.
 The Rideau Waterway passes through the heart of town, and it is well worth while to tie up at the dock and spend a day exploring.
-Smiths Falls is also home to the Rideau Canal headquarters, the Rideau Canal Museum, and train buffs will enjoy a visit to the Railway Museum.
+Smiths Falls is also home to the Rideau Canal headquarters, the Rideau Canal Visitor Information Centre, and train buffs will enjoy a visit to the Railway Museum.

-There are also several smaller communities that work hard to cater to the traveler.
+There are also several smaller communities that work hard to cater to the traveller.
 Westport, a short jaunt off the main channel, offers many interesting shops.
 Merrickville, the Jewel of the Rideau, prides itself in its artistic community, boasting over thirty local artist and artisans.
 You can also make a nice side trip up the Tay Canal to visit historic Perth.

 Several Rideau communities have their own websites.
 You will find these listed on the Links Page.